liray-unendlich/vps/README.md

 This project was forked from https://github.com/masternodes/vps and https://github.com/liray-unendlich/vps. @marsmensch (Florian) is the primary author behind this VPS installation script for masternodes.
 If you would like to donate to him, you can use the BTC address below

-**Have fun, this is crypto after all!**

 ```
 BTC  33ENWZ9RCYBG7nv6ac8KxBUSuQX64Hx3x3
 ```

-# Install guide on vultr
+# Install Guide on Vultr

-## How to get VPS server
+## How to get VPS (Virtual Private Server)

 For new masternode owners, **Vultr** is recommended as a VPS hosting provider, but other providers that allow direct root SSH login access and offer Ubuntu 16.04, 18.04 LTS may work.

-You can use the following referral link to sign up with Vultr for VPS hosting:
+Feel free to use the following referral link to sign up with Vultr for VPS hosting:

 <a href="https://www.vultr.com/?ref=7346198"><img src="https://www.vultr.com/media/banner_2.png" width="468" height="60"></a>

-## Deploy a new system
+## Deploy a New System

 First, create a new VPS by clicking that small "+" button.

 <img src="docs/images/masternode_vps/deploy-a-new-system.png" alt="VPS creation" class="inline"/>

-## Location choice
+## Location Choice

 You can choose any location.
-You may wish to have it hosted in a city/country near you, or choose a different area to help with the global decentralization of the ZENZO masternode network.
+You may wish to have it hosted in a city/country near you, or choose a different area to help with the global decentralization of the ZENZO (ZNZ) Masternode Network.

 <img src="docs/images/masternode_vps/location-choice.png" alt="VPS location choice" class="inline"/>

-## Linux distribution (Ubuntu 16.04 LTS)
+## Linux Distribution (Ubuntu 16.04 LTS)

 Select Ubuntu 16.04.

 <img src="docs/images/masternode_vps/linux-distribution--ubuntu-1604-lts-.png" alt="VPS location choice" class="inline"/>

-## VPS size
+## VPS Size

 The 25 GB SSD / 1024MB Memory instance is enough for 2-3 masternodes.
-You may need more memory as the ZENZO blockchain grows over time, or if you want to run more masternodes.
+You may need more memory, as the ZENZO (ZNZ) Blockchain grows over time, or if you want to run more masternodes.

 <img src="docs/images/masternode_vps/vps-size.png" alt="VPS sizing" class="inline"/>

-## Activating additional features (IPv6)
+## Activating Additional Features (IPv6)

 Toggle "Enable IPv6" to activate that feature--at Vultr there is no additional cost for this.